keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

 deployment workflow.

-This contrasts with the Kubernetes context, which is a set of access parameters that defines the specific cluster, user, namespace, and sometimes application/workload details with which you interact.
+This contrasts with the Kubernetes context, which is a set of access parameters that defines the specific cluster, user and namespace with which you interact.
 It serves as your personalized key to different areas within your Kubernetes infrastructure.
 For more information, see
 [Configure Access to Multiple Clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).